Asatyam/nexusflow/README.md

 [x] Fully integrate MinIO for storing and retrieving task logs and output artifacts.

-[ ] Add API Gateway & Security
+[x] Add API Gateway & Security

-[ ] Introduce an API Gateway (Traefik) to act as a single entry point for all API calls.
+[x] Introduce an API Gateway (Traefik) to act as a single entry point for all API calls.

-[ ] Secure the API endpoints with an authentication/authorization mechanism like JWT or OAuth2.
+[x] Secure the API endpoints with an authentication/authorization mechanism like JWT or OAuth2.

+[x] Write optimized Dockerfiles for all the services.

+[x] Containerize & Prepare for Deployment

+## Future Enhancements

 [ ] Implement Full Observability